The 6 Best Refrigerator Brands of 2026

 Bosch is a German multinational with interests in a wide variety of commercial interests, from car parts to solar energy, not to mention a large appliances division.
 The latter has a reputation for building relatively high-quality but also high-priced products.
 Thankfully, service coverage is a strong point, with good access to authorized service providers throughout much of the United States.
 It's worth noting that parts costs are well above the industry average.

-The Bosch 800 Series is the pinnacle of Bosch's lineup, and runs the gamut in terms of form factor and features.
-The B36CT80SNS is the most stripped-down variant in the 800 Series lineup, featuring a fairly standard French-door design without any obvious gimmicks, but don't confuse it with "basic."
-It, along with all other similarly designed 800 Series models, is one of the few consumer-grade refrigerators to utilize not only separate evaporators for the fridge and freezer, but also dual inverter-controlled compressors, effectively allowing each cabinet to be completely isolated from the other and ensuring highly uniform temperature and humidity levels.
-However, this high-end fridge has one big weakness: it, along with every other 800 Series variant, is only sold as a counter-depth unit, severely compromising interior space.
+The Bosch 800 Series is the pinnacle of Bosch's lineup, and runs the gamut in terms of form factor and features, though this B36CT80SNS is relatively simple in design.
+It, along with all other similarly designed 800 Series models, is one of the few consumer-grade refrigerators to have a dual compressors cooling system with separate evaporators, meaning each cabinet is isolated from the other and ensuring highly uniform temperature and humidity levels.
+However, the 800 Series has one big weakness as a whole: all model variants are only sold as counter-depth units, severely compromising interior space.

 2. Electrolux/Frigidaire